Paris Markets

 • New Asia: Chinese restaurants and takeaways are springing up all over Paris.
 This is one of them.

-• Creperie: If you feel like having a snack or light lunch go to the small creperie next on your left.
-I love the Crepes au Grand Marnier; our children ask for the Nutella ones.
+• Crêperie: If you feel like having a snack or light lunch go to the small crêperie next on your left.
+I love the Crêpes au Grand Marnier; our children ask for the Nutella ones.
 If you haven't tried it, Nutella is a paste made out of milk chocolate and hazelnuts and is delicious.
 When we were growing up in Italy, my sisters and I would finish a large jar in a day and not have any appetite for dinner.
 Now, as an over conscientious and hypocritical mother, I forbid it in the house.
-They beg the crepe maker for the biggest possible dollops on their crepes, who gives it to them.
-There are two kinds of crepes, sucree' and sale', one for dessert and one for snacks or a meal.
-The sucree'd crepes are made with white flour and the sale'd crepes are made with buckwheat flour.
-Order the salee'd crepes with ham and cheese, like a croque monsieur.
+They beg the crêpe maker for the biggest possible dollops on their crêpes, who gives it to them.
+There are two kinds of crêpes, sucrée and salée, one for dessert and one for snacks or a meal.
+The crêpes sucrées are made with white flour and the crêpes salées are made with buckwheat flour.
+Order the crêpes salées with ham and cheese, like a Croque Monsieur.

 • La Fermette: Popular, family-owned cheese shop.
 We always approach rue Cler from rue St. Dominique, so tend to go to the other two fromageries, but they have an excellent selection.

-• Boucheries Coucaud: One of the 4 butcher shops on rue Cler.
+• Boucherie Coucaud: One of the 4 butcher shops on rue Cler.
 We find they all offer good quality and reasonable prices.

-• Davoli - La Maison du Jambon: The lines leading onto the street indicate one of the best shops on rue Cler and in the quartier.
-This Italian delicatessen sells homemade specialties ranging from Italian sausages and meats to pasta, Italian cheeses, side dishes such as roasted peppers, desserts and finally, the best Choucroute in Paris.
+• Davoli - La Maison du Jambon: Indisputably one of the best delicatessens in Paris!
+The lines leading onto the street indicate how popular it is with loca.s This Italian delicatessen sells homemade specialties ranging from Italian sausages and meats to pasta, Italian cheeses, side dishes such as roasted peppers, desserts and finally, the best Choucroute in Paris.
 This is an excellent dish for a cold day.
 Tell the vendor how many people you plan to serve and he will make the selection.
 Heat over a low fire and serve.
 The portions tend to be large, so keep that in mind for leftovers, or give a lower number to the vendor.
 As the lines will tell you, go there early!

 • Les Floralies: Nice flower vendor with a good selection of green plants.